Gällivare

 Gällivare ([ˈjɛ̌lːɪvɑːrɛ]; Jällivaara; Jiellevárri or Váhčir; Jiellevárre or Váhtjer; Jellivaara) is a locality and the seat of Gällivare Municipality in Norrbotten County, province of Lapland, Sweden with 8,449 inhabitants in 2010.
 The town was founded in the 17th century.
 Together with nearby towns Malmberget and Koskullskulle it forms a conurbation with some 15,000 inhabitants.
-This conurbation is the second northernmost significant urban area of Sweden after Kiruna.

-Gällivare is situated at the northern end of the Inlandsbanan railway line, about 100 kilometres north of the Arctic Circle.
+Gällivare is situated at the northern end of the Inlandsbanan railway line, about 60 kilometres north of the Arctic Circle.
 Gällivare is located in a major iron ore mining region.

 Adjacent to Gällivare (about five kilometres) is Malmberget, known as a site for iron ore extraction from deep mines by LKAB.
+In addition Aitik, one of Europe's largest open pit copper mines, is operated just twenty kilometers away by Boliden AB.

 Outside Gällivare lies the ski resort Dundret, which is equipped with six ski lifts and ten groomed slopes along with a conference center and hotel.
 The ski season stretches from the end of October all the way into early May.
 The town has been host for several World Cup skiing events, both alpine and cross-country.
+Around the town roughly 130km (13 Swedish miles) of nordic skiing tracks are maintained and freely accessible.

 Gällivare is the center of the Firstborn Laestadian movement.

 It was the host town for the 2008 VIVA World Cup and also the filming spot for Avicii's single "Addicted to You".
 Sweden's second-largest fast food chain, Max Hamburgers, was founded in Gällivare, though the headquarters have since relocated to Luleå.

+History

+Gällivare's history as a settlement date back to the 1690s, when iron ore was discovered in the mountain Illuvare, which came to be known as Gällivare malmberg.
+The find was located in what is now Malmberget, where test mining began in 1735.
+At that time, the population in the area was largely composed of Sámi belonging to the Kaitum Sámi community.
+Since 1605, they had had their church in Jokkmokk, but in the early 18th century, the Swedish parliament received rumors that they had not yet been fully Christianized.

+In 1738, the parliament therefore decided that a new church should be established closer to the Kaitum Sámi, with each household in Sweden contributing one öre silver coin.
+In 1742, missionaries Pehr Högström and Petrus Holmbom traveled around Kaitum and, together with the Sámi, decided that Easter should be celebrated near Gällivare malmberg.
+There, they also placed the church that was built two years later from the collected coins, Ettöreskyrkan (Gällivare Old Church).

+In connection with the church, Gällivare developed as a settlement in tandem with the commercial extraction of ore in Malmberget, which began in the 1740s.
+The major boost came with the construction of the Malmbanan railway in the late 19th century, which greatly facilitated ore transportation.
+In 1910, a hospital was also established in Gällivare.